-3.3 Manoeuvring system (special equipment)
+3.3 Truma XT manoeuvring system (special equipment)

-- No persons are to remain inside the caravan while it is being manoeuvred. - ▶ No persons (in particular children) are to remain inside the manoeuvring area while manoeuvring. - ▶ In the event of malfunctions, apply the handbrake. - ▶ Do not use the manoeuvring system as a handbrake. - ▶ Store the remote control in a safe place inaccessible to children. - ▶ Always swivel the drive rollers away from the tyres before commencing a journey.
+- No persons are to remain inside the caravan while it is being manoeuvred. - No persons (in particular children) are to remain inside the manoeuvring area while manoeuvring. - ▶ In the event of malfunctions, apply the handbrake. - ▶ Do not use the manoeuvring system as a handbrake. - ▶ Store the remote control in a safe place inaccessible to children. - Always swivel the drive rollers away from the tyres before commencing a journey.
 If the drive rollers are swivelled onto the tyres during the journey, the tyres could burst.

-- ▶ Before manoeuvring, check the tyres and drive rollers and if necessary, remove any sharp stones or similar objects. - ▶ When manoeuvring on a slope, make sure the drawbar is facing downhill.
+- ▷ Before manoeuvring, check the tyres and drive rollers and if necessary, remove any sharp stones or similar objects. - ▶ When manoeuvring on a slope, make sure the drawbar is facing downhill.
 This will prevent the vehicle from tilting backwards. - Do not store sensitive devices like cameras of DVD players directly next to the control device or the cable.
-The manoeuvring system generates electromagnetic fields that can damage such devices.
+The manoeuvring system generates electromagnetic fields that can damage such devices. - ▶ When jacking the caravan up, do not use the manoeuvring system as a support point.

-- ▶ When manoeuvring, the interval between the remote control and the middle of the vehicle may be a maximum of 10 meters. - ▷ After switching off the manoeuvring system via the remote control, the control remains in stand-by mode.
+- ▶ When manoeuvring, the interval between the remote control and the middle of the vehicle may be a maximum of 10 meters. - After switching off the manoeuvring system via the remote control, the control remains in stand-by mode.
 To shut the manoeuvring system down altogether, it must be disconnected from the battery. - After manoeuvring is complete, pull the 13-pin plug from the safety socket.
-The living area battery can otherwise lose its charge. - ▷ If both brake lights are defective, the circuit of the safety socket is not closed and the manoeuvring system will not work.
+The living area battery can otherwise lose its charge. - When the drive rollers are swivelled away, the distance between drive rollers and tyres must be 20 mm.
+If the tyres are worn out or new tyres have been mounted, readjust the manoeuvring system.